Tips for Long-Term Change

 A little support can help you reach your next target.
 If you want to speak more confidently in meetings, ask someone you trust to observe you.
 Have them tell you in private if you apologized for your idea, downplayed it, or if you presented it concisely and listened to feedback with an open mind.

-In some cases support of a psychologist trained to understand your particular behavioral pattern may be recommended.
-Even just a few sessions might help you get past emotional issues that are getting in your way.
+In some cases, the support of a psychologist trained to understand your particular behavioral pattern may be recommended.
+Even just a few sessions may help you overcome emotional issues that are holding you back.

 Evaluate and Celebrate

 Gradual change may be hard to recognize, but acknowledging your achievements increases self-respect, happiness, and confidence.
-When done regularly, these positive emotions promote psychological well-being, resilience, and can even extend your life span.
+When practiced regularly, these positive emotions promote psychological well-being, resilience, and can even extend your lifespan.

 Marquita Herald of Emotionally Resilient Living says, “In the end, it’s not the size of the celebration that counts what’s important is acknowledging that you are growing and creating your best life.”